 One taught me pain

 The irony of having an awful client is that this is the arguably the most important lesson you need to learn.
 I gained a thick skin, and I know what I won’t put up with.
 I have turned down opportunities and good money when I catch a whiff of a bad attitude, or blatant undervaluing.
-When I was starting out I got glossy eyed or the staus of this particular brand and over the course of months when the project stretched I literally felt sick as there were constant changes and re-shoots and actually could you….and I did it to my own detriment.
+When I was starting out I got glossy eyed over the staus of this particular brand, over the course of a few months I literally felt sick as there were constant changes, re-shoots and actually could you….and I did it to my own detriment.
 I swear my heart quickened when I saw a new email as it was never good.
 After I wrapped a particularly awful round I had to terminate the contract. in honesty I wasn’t even happy with what I produced because I was SO stressed. and the cheek? after about 10 re-shoots they used version 3, which wasn’t even close to all the changes they made me do.
-Never again., My sanity over the job all day, every day, life is too damn short.
+Never again., My sanity over the job all day, every day, I am not about that life.

 All images taken by me from past commission with Millennium Hotel x Chelsea Harbour hotel for their self care campaign.